-You can buy it from a registered broker or from a bank as well.
+You can buy it from a registered broker or a bank as well.

-They will provide you services like advising suitable health insurance products, fill forms for you and help you in settling claims.
+They will provide you with services like advising suitable health insurance products, filling forms for you, and helping you in settling claims.

-In my opinion, buying health insurance from registered broker is better option because,
+In my opinion, buying health insurance from a registered broker is a better option because,

-Health insurance is that kind of product which a person may not be in condition to claim if he is severely ill.
+Health insurance is a kind of product that a person may not be in a condition to claim if he is severely ill.

-So, there should be any person aware about his health insurance who can help in settling his claim.
+So, there should be any person aware of his health insurance who can help in settling his claim.

 Registered brokers can be a good helping hand in that situation.

-When you buy health insurance, you should disclose existing long term illness if you have any.
+When you buy health insurance, you should disclose existing long-term illnesses if you have any.

-You are required to give ID and residence proof.
+You are required to give your ID and residence proof.

 For an older age, health tests will be required.

-Insurance consultant will guide you about all the documents you will be required to submit.
+The insurance consultant will guide you through all the documents you will be required to submit.

-One more important thing is , Health insurance policies come with certain terms and conditions.
+One more important thing is that health insurance policies come with certain terms and conditions.

-- Surgeries are covered after a specified period of time, after buying health insurance.
+- Surgeries are covered after a specified period, after buying health insurance.

-- Upper cap or no cap on daily cost of hospitalization
+- Upper cap or no cap on the daily cost of hospitalization

-- Some illnesses may be covered after specified period of time
+- Some illnesses may be covered after a specified period

 Terms may differ from product to product and insurance company.